 Laundry doesn’t have to be like this, though.
 There are ways that are easy and quick to make doing laundry much more eco friendly, yet still fit in to today’s modern world.

-Hang a Clothesline.
 Fresh clothes dried in the sun are one of life’s little luxuries.
 It’s also super earth friendly.
 I know that it’s not always convenient to hang your clothes, and not everyone has space for a clothesline.
+There are new models, like the Brabantia Lift O Matic, that fold down to conserve space, or can be removed completely when they’re not in use.
 But on those great Spring days…mmmm….

 What’s saponin, and why do I care?
 Saponin is a natural chemical that is the basis of soap.
 If you’ve ever made soap from scratch, you know that you’re waiting for the saponification to occur, and that’s how you know your soap is ready to pour.
 Same thing with the soap nuts, except it’s naturally occurring.
 Whoa, right?!?!